Defense Lawyer

 The dilemma is that the statements you make at clerk’s hearing can be used against you.
 This is why you should always have an criminal defense attorney with you at a Massachusetts clerk’s hearing.

-Clerk’s hearings are less formal than hearings before judges in the district court, but they are still serious proceedings that require an experienced attorney.
-Your hearing will occur in a conference room at the District Court or Boston Municipal Court.
+Clerk magistrate hearings are less formal than hearings before judges in the district court, but they are still serious proceedings that require an experienced attorney.
+Your hearing will occur privately in a conference room or small courtroom at the District Court or Boston Municipal Court.
 A police officer, usually a “police prosecutor,” will represent the police department.
 They will read the accusing police report and provide any other evidence they believe is important.
 You will appear ideally with a criminal defense lawyer.
 A magistrate will decide whether your complaint should go forward or end at this private stage.

 The Massachusetts clerk magistrate has many options in deciding your application for a criminal complaint.
 They may find that there is not enough evidence and dismiss the application with no formal complaint going forward and no criminal record.
 They may find that there is enough evidence, but still decide not to issue the complaint against you.
 They may decide to take no action and hold the case privately for a period of time on your promise to have no more criminal trouble.
 In this scenario, the application will be permanently destroyed at the end of that time period.
 Finally, a clerk magistrate may find that the evidence is enough to formally charge you and issue a criminal complaint.
 You will then receive a second notice for a Massachusetts arraignment.